kevinwjin/kevinwjin.github.io/_pages/about.md

 Outside of academia, I am also passionately interested in international relations (particularly East Asian geopolitics), military history, and investigative journalism.
 My favorite news/opinion publications are *The Economist*, *The New Yorker*, *Reuters*, *The Associated Press*, *BBC News*, *The New York Times*, *Bloomberg*, *The Washington Post*, *NPR*, and *Nikkei Asia*.

-Ways that I add flavor to my life include reading a truly inordinate amount of news and Wikipedia, studying languages and cultures (mostly Japanese), constantly trying new recipes, playing video games, and practicing kendo with the [Yale Kendo Club](https://yalekendo.sites.yale.edu/).
+Ways that I add flavor to my life include reading a truly inordinate amount of news and Wikipedia, studying languages and cultures (mostly Japanese), constantly trying new recipes, playing video games, and practicing kendo.